falcosecurity/falco-website/content/en/docs/rules/conditions.md

 evt.type = execve and evt.dir = < and (proc.name = cat or proc.name = grep)
 ```

 This will trigger for each execution of `cat` or `grep`.
-You can take a closer look at what is the meaning of those fields such as `evt.dir`, how to discover the types of events available, and which fields go with which event type.
+Below you can take a closer look at what is the meaning of those fields such as `evt.dir`, how to discover the types of events available, and which fields are present with which event type.

 # Syscall event types, direction and args